Manipur: Mobile internet suspended for two more days in nine districts - www.lokmattimes.com

 Since then the suspension of mobile internet and data services was extended periodically.

-Meanwhile, with no major incident reported from any of the districts in Manipur, the Home Department earlier conditionally lifted the suspension on broadband services (fixed line) considering the hardships faced by students, employees, common people, healthcare facilities, educational institutions and other offices.

-However, the Manipur government on Tuesday closed all the educational institutions including schools and universities in six curfew-bound districts for an indefinite period.
+However, after two weeks of closure, regular classes in all educational institutions, including schools and universities in six districts, resumed on Friday.

-Director of Education (Schools) L. Nandakumar Singh and Joint Secretary (Higher and Technical Education Department), Daryal Juli Anal in separate orders asked the zonal and district authorities to take appropriate steps to close all the government, private, and government-aided educational institutions including colleges and universities until further orders.

-An official of the Education Department said that the decision of the closure of the schools and other educational institutions was taken in consultation with the Home Department.
+The officials said that though attendance in the educational institutions on Friday was slightly low, it was expected to normalise in the coming days.

+Thousands of students went to their respective institutions in a cheery mood.

-He said that considering the safety of the students, teachers and non-teaching staff, all the educational institutions would remain closed for an indefinite period in six districts -- Imphal West, Imphal East, Thoubal, Bishnupur, Kakching and Jiribam.
+Curfew restrictions also eased in violence-affected six districts -- Imphal West, Imphal East, Thoubal, Bishnupur, Kakching and Jiribam.

+The curfew relaxations were done to facilitate the students to go to their educational institutions and to enable residents to buy essentials like food and medicines.

+However, as per the District Magistrate's orders, any gathering or rally still needs prior approval from the competent authorities.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app